-The Internet Standards Platform thinks the security of the Internet.nl site is very important.
-Despite the care we have taken to ensure security, an existing vulnerability may be found or a new one may arise somehow.
+The Internet Standards Platform thinks the security of the Internet.nl website is very important.
+Despite the care we have taken to ensure security, it could still happen that a vulnerability is found.

-Have you found a security flaw in the internet.nl site?
+Have you found a security flaw in the Internet.nl website?
 You might have accidentally run across one in the normal operation of this site, or perhaps you have been actively trying to find a vulnerability.
 In either case, please let us know, so we can take action as soon as possible.

 By the way, this is not an invitation to extensively scan and test our site for weaknesses.
-We can and are doing this ourselves.
+We are doing this ourselves.

-We would like to work with you to further improve the security of our site.
-We will always take your notifications seriously and will look into any suspected vulnerabilities.
+We would like to work with you to further improve the security of our website.
+We will always take your reports seriously when it is compliant with our Coordinated Vulnerability Disclosure policy and will look into any suspected vulnerabilities.

 - mail your findings to firstname.lastname@example.org as soon as possible;

 - preferably encrypt your e-mail with our PGP key;

 - provide sufficient information to replicate the problem, so we can fix it as soon as possible; the IP address or the URL is generally sufficient, along with a description of the vulnerability, but for more complex vulnerabilities we may need more information;

 - not run tests that attack via physical security, social engineering, or third-party applications;

 - not run brute force or denial of service attacks;